The Playboy of the Western World: Film and television

 A 1962 film version of the play was produced in Ireland, with the screenplay by writer-director Brian Desmond Hurst.
 It stars Siobhán McKenna as Pegeen, Gary Raymond as Christy, and Elspeth March as Widow Quin, with music by Seán Ó Riada.

 London weekday ITV contractor Associated-Rediffusion made a production of the play for schools, in three parts plus an introduction to the history of the period, which aired in February and March 1964.

 A 1994 TV movie adaptation was entitled Paris or Somewhere.
 Set in rural Saskatchewan, it starred Callum Keith Rennie as Christy Mahon, a young American farmer who arrives in town and claims to have killed his father.
 He charms the town with his story, particularly Peg (Molly Parker), the daughter of a local store owner and bootlegger.
 The screenplay was written by novelist Lee Gowan.
 A film adaptation was also made in 2016.
-Set in the USA and titled, ' My Father Die', it was written and directed by Sean Brosnan.
+Set in the US and titled, My Father Die, it was written and directed by Sean Brosnan.

-In June 2018, a new feature-length film production entitled Christy Mahon - Playboy of the Western World was registered by Swiss producers on IMDB.
+In June 2018, a new feature-length film production entitled Christy Mahon – Playboy of the Western World was registered by Swiss producers on IMDb.
 Filming will be in Bray, Ireland and scheduled for late October / November 2019.
 The producers procured a print of the play from a notebook version of the text published in 1912 and upon which they based their screenplay.